ACA COMPLIANCE GROUP

 Effective January 3, 2014

-NM GRC Holdco, LLC and its U.S. subsidiaries, NM GRC Acquisition, LLC, ACA Compliance Group Holdings, LLC, Adviser Compliance Associates, LLC, Broker-Dealer Compliance Associates, LLC, ACA Performance Services, LLC, ACA Technology, LLC, ACA Risk Strategies, LLC, ACA Corporate Holdings, Inc., and ACA Technology Surveillance, Inc. (collectively, “ACA US”) are committed to respecting your privacy.
+NM GRC Holdco, LLC and its U.S. subsidiaries, NM GRC Acquisition, LLC, ACA Compliance Group Holdings, LLC, Adviser Compliance Associates, LLC, Broker-Dealer Compliance Associates, LLC, ACA Performance Services, LLC, ACA Technology, LLC, ACA Risk Strategies, LLC, ACA Corporate Holdings, Inc., ACA Technology Surveillance, Inc., and ACA AML Strategies, Inc. (collectively, “ACA US”) are committed to respecting your privacy.

 ACA US, together with ACA Compliance (Europe) Limited and ACA Performance (Europe) Limited, are hereinafter referred to as the “ACA Group.”

-Organizations that participate in the U.S.-E.U.
-Privacy Shield Program must comply with the seven Privacy Shield Principles, which require the following:
+Organizations that participate in the U.S.-E.U. and Swiss-U.S. Privacy Shield Programs must comply with the seven Privacy Shield Principles, which require the following: